dfbaskin/dfbaskin-blog/content/posts/2021/k8s-dapr-azure-identity-part-iv.md

 - [Protecting Web API .NET Core](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v2-aspnet-core-web-api) - details about features available in .NET core that can be used to protect a web API.

-We will also need some additional setup to allow the Web API to call the Microsoft Graph "Me" service on behalf of the authenticated user.
+We will also need some additional setup to allow the Web API to call the Microsoft Graph "Me" method on behalf of the authenticated user.
 Additional details about configuring on-behalf-of flow are included in these links:

 - [On-Behalf-Of Flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) - details about the on-behalf-of flow.

-- [.NET Core On-Behalf-Of](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-web-app-call-api-app-configuration?tabs=aspnetcore) - details about features available in .NET core that can be used to make web API calls on behalf of the authenticated user.
+- [.NET Core On-Behalf-Of](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-web-app-call-api-app-configuration?tabs=aspnetcore) - details about features available in .NET Core that can be used to make web API calls on behalf of the authenticated user.

 - [Adding a Client Secret](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#add-a-client-secret) - details about creating a client secret that will be used in the on-behalf-of flow.